How to package a Django application as an Aldryn addon#

 Add the package name to the

-adds it to the list of addons that the project will “watch”.
+adds it to the list of addons that the application will “watch”.

-You can test that the project now works as expected.
+You can test that the application now works as expected.

 You will need the python package